revolutionarygamesco/pb-ship-generator/README.md

 ##### `onComplete`

 This is the method that will be called when the user clicks on the **Generate Ship** button.
+Passes the `colors`, `role`, and `shipClass` that the user selected as `string` parameters.

-_Default:_ By default, we provide a method that whispers the ship and captain generated to the user.
+_Default:_ By default, we provide a method that generates the ship whispers it and its and captain to the user.
 In most  cases, this is the expected behavior, but you can override this if necessary.